 6. Berti to Church and on the east side of Church Street, just south of Queen Street.
 APPROVED NAME: DITTY LANE To commemorate the Ditty Hotel at Church and Queen.
 By-law 882-2012

-7. North of Lombard between Church and Victoria (L shaped) RECOMMENDED NAME Barbed Wire Lane (This lane was adjacent to the Ontario Lead and Barb Wire Company in the late 19th century)
+7. North of Lombard between Church and Victoria (L shaped) APPROVED NAME BARBED WIRE LANE (This lane was adjacent to the Ontario Lead and Barb Wire Company in the late 19th century) By-law 310-2015

 8. Adelaide to Lombard between Church and Victoria.
-RECOMMENDED NAME Spice Mill Lane In the 19th century this lane was adjacent to the Todhunter, Mitchell Spice Mill; at one time the largest in Toronto.
+APPROVED NAME SPICE MILL LANE In the 19th century this lane was adjacent to the Todhunter, Mitchell Spice Mill; at one time the largest in Toronto.
+By-law 313-2015

 9. West of Princess between King and Adelaide.
 APPROVED NAME: DUKE MEWS To remember Duke Street, the former name of Adelaide Street.
 By-law 882-2012

 10. North of Britain just E of George (L shaped going to George.)
-RECOMMENDED NAME Speakeasy Lane.
+APPROVED NAME BOOTLEGGER LANE.
 This name was selected to maintain a link to a reputed local bootlegger.
+By-law 311-2015

 11. Lombard to Richmond just west of Jarvis.
 APPROVED NAME: CENTRAL FIRE STATION LANE To commemorate the old Central Fire Station that, along with Hook, Ladder and Hose Company #5, was adjacent to it.
 By-law 176-2013